top of page

 Echolalia isn’t a malfunction—it’s the mind’s Morse code.
 By decrypting its signals (a lyric’s metaphor, a phrase’s timing), we convert noise into navigational tools.
 As one study participant phrased it: “My echoes are post-it notes from my subconscious”.
 The goal isn’t to silence them, but to listen deeply—then respond.

-Engage Further: How do your repetitive thoughts or phrases mirror unresolved emotions?
-Share your reflections below, and explore Serenity’s guided meditation series for tailored practices.
+Engage Further, how do your repetitive thoughts or phrases mirror unresolved emotions?
+Submit a comment to share your reflections below.

 More useful readings: